-In choosing the 22 47 LE along with Peluso’s P-67 vacuum tube mic and a chain of tube-based compression and equalization, Andrew built Moon Recordings with the vocalist, speaker, and acoustic instrumentalist in mind.
+In choosing the 22 47 LE along with Peluso’s P-67 vacuum tube mic, a Neumann TLM 67, Neve summing mixer, and a chain of tube-based compression and equalization, Andrew built Moon Recordings with the vocalist, speaker, and acoustic instrumentalist in mind.

 An admirer of artists like Miles Davis, Debussy, Björk, Nick Drake, Marvin Gaye, Air, David Axelrod, and Antônio Carlos Jobim, Andrew enjoys recording music abundant in soul and beauty.